Otanikotani/view-github-actions-idea-plugin/README.md

 ### Features:

-- Adds a new tab - Checks - to the Version control tool window that shows the [checks](https://developer.github.com/v3/checks/) of the currently checked out branch of the GitHub repository.
+- Adds a new tab - Workflows - to the Version control tool window that shows the workflow runs (see https://developer.github.com/v3/actions/) of the GitHub repository.

 ## Team